 What Does a Music Promoter Do?

-The music promoter works with an artist or band manager to plan for a show to occur.
+The music promoter works with an artist or a band manager to plan an event.
 They agree to a date and look for an appropriate venue.

-The promoter negotiates any fees for the artist and then publicizes that event through radio, television, online or email advertising.
-The music promoter ensures the artists have everything they need, from hotel rooms to sound checks.
+The promoter negotiates any fees for the artist and then publicizes that event through radio, television, digital, or email advertising.
+The music promoter ensures the artists have everything they need offstage and on, from hotel rooms to sound checks.

-The promoter typically creates a contract outlining the terms of the agreement, including fees owed to the promoter, date and time of sound checks, the length of the band's performance and any other demands.
+The promoter typically creates a contract outlining the terms of the agreement, including fees owed to the promoter, date and time of rehearsals, the length of the band's performance and any other demands.

-A music promoter typically works in a regular office and may have an assistant or a team.
+A music promoter usually works in a regular office and may have an assistant or a team.
 Some opt to meet with clients off-site, at restaurants or other entertainment locations.
 Others do most of their work online or over the phone.

 How Do I Become a Music Promoter?

 There isn't a formal education path required to become a music promoter.
 The most essential skills are a love of music and business savvy, so a degree in business or marketing can be very useful.
 The ability to negotiate effectively is essential, as you will need to bargain with artists, venues, hotels and more.

 Understanding different aspects of the business is important.
-Read trade magazines to understand the latest developments and see how other events are put together.
+Read music trade magazines to understand the latest developments and see how other events are put together.

 If possible, try to get an internship with an event management company.
 You can get experience planning and promoting major events, which can be invaluable, even if the events are not related to music.